kyma-project/kyma/docs/service-mesh/03-03-istio-rbac.md

 type: Details
 ---

+//TODO: Decide what to do with this part of docu

 As a core component, Istio is installed with Kyma by default.
 The ClusterRbacConfig custom resource (CR), which defines the global behavior of Istio, is created as a part of the installation process.

 The default Istio RBAC configuration is defined in the [`config.yaml`](https://github.com/kyma-project/kyma/blob/master/resources/core/charts/istio-rbac/templates/rbac-config.yaml) file.